-Virtual High School does not enroll students who are entering ninth grade for the first time, except with special permission.
+Virtual High School does not enroll students who are entering ninth grade for the first time and that are not ages 16 years of age or older, except with special permissions or circumstances.

 Virtual High School students:

 - Desire a high school diploma.